VitaminDcodes/Testing_controls/README.md

 # ESP32 Wi-Fi Remote Motor Controller

-This project lets you wirelessly control a motor using an ESP32, MD10C motor driver, and a custom RemoteXY interface.
+This project lets you wirelessly control a 4 wheel bot using an ESP32, MD10C motor driver, and a custom RemoteXY interface.
 Built for testing and demonstration of Wi-Fi-based remote control systems.

 ## Features